BIBLE HISTORY DAILY

 In a conversation with Harvard’s Shaye Cohen about something else, I offhandedly asked him if he knew of any ancient source that made the connection between the Vesuvius eruption and the destruction of the Temple.
 I had already asked this of several other scholars, but none had any sources for me, although they said there must be some.
 Shaye, however, immediately replied, “Try Book 4 of the Sibylline Oracles.”
 He was right on.

-The free eBook Life in the Ancient World guides you through craft centers in ancient Jerusalem, family structure across Israel and articles on ancient practices—from dining to makeup—across the Mediterranean world.
+Craft centers in Jerusalem, family structure across Israel and ancient practices—from dining to makeup—through the Mediterranean world.

 Book 4 of the Sibylline Oracles is thought to be mostly Jewish oracles by a so-called sibyl (in Greek legend an aged woman who uttered ecstatic prophecies) that were composed shortly after the eruption of Vesuvius in 79.
 The oracles were preserved by Christians who believed they gave pagan testimony to the true religion and to Christ.5